muhammadasif2/graphql-react-event-booking/ch-1/README.md

 **React Project on Event booking**

-This is react based event booking project where users logedin or register, and perform events for booking like crud functions for booking and canceling events.
+This is react based event booking project where users login or register, and perform events for booking like crud functions for booking and canceling events. its will use filter like events like "created by a particular user" or "booked by users".
+We will get list of events, single record of events.